Squelsh84/connemara-sticks-ms4/README.md

 ## User Testing

+The website was constantly tested by [Travis CI](https://travis-ci.com/) each time it was pushed to git.

 The website was shared with friends and family to test.
 When testing there were some issues with design.
 The checkout was stretching and causing issues on smaller screens.
 To fix this i decided to great a one column checkout instead of the original two.
 Another issue was theat there was alot of over lapping on smaller screens.
 To fix this issue I added padding to tags for when it was needed.
 Also I had forgotten to add a back to shopping link after a purchase was made.